techworldwithmurali/devops-zero-to-hero/README.md

 - Integrating SonarQube with Jenkins
 - Deploying WAR file in Tomcat using Jenkins
 - Exploring build periodically, poll SCM, webhook
-- Creation of Slack account
-- Send notifications from Jenkins to Slack
+- How To Send Email Notification Using Jenkins ?

 ## Day 18: Jenkins Part 4